-- specific reserves for receivables which are impaired for which management believes full collection is doubtful; and - reserves for estimated losses inherent in the receivables based upon historical trends.
+- specific reserves for receivables which are impaired for which management believes full collection is doubtful; and - · reserves for estimated losses inherent in the receivables based upon historical trends.

-As of December 31, 2017, approximately 94.4% of accounts receivable for our total fleet and 98.0% of the finance lease receivables were from container lessees and customers outside of the U.S. Customers in Switzerland, France, the PRC (including Hong Kong), Taiwan and Singapore accounted for approximately 15.1%, 14.4%, 14.4%, 13.9% and 10.9%, respectively, of our total fleet container leasing revenue for 2017.
-Customers in no other country accounted for greater than 10.0% of our total fleet container rental revenue for the same period.
-Total fleet container leasing revenue comprises revenue earned from leases on containers in our total fleet, including revenue earned by our investors from leases on containers in our managed fleet, while our reported container revenue only comprises container leasing revenue associated with our owned fleet.
+As of December 31, 2017, approximately 94.4% of accounts receivable for our total fleet and 98.0% of the finance lease receivables were from container lessees and customers outside of the U.S. Customers in Switzerland, France, the PRC (including Hong Kong), Taiwan and Singapore accounted for approximately 15.1%, 14.4%, 13.9% and 10.9%, respectively, of our total fleet container leasing revenue for 2017.
+Customers in no other country accounted for greater than 10.0% of our total fleet container leasing revenue for the same period.
+Total fleet container leasing revenue differs from our reported container rental revenue in that total fleet container leasing revenue comprises revenue earned from leases on containers in our total fleet, including revenue earned by our investors from leases on containers in our managed fleet, while our reported container revenue only comprises container leasing revenue associated with our owned fleet.
 We derive revenue with respect to container leasing revenue associated with our managed fleet from management fees based upon the operating performance of the managed containers.